eliaswisa/Ex_2/README.md

 **summery:**

-the project focus an pokemon
-that built on weighted directional graph data structure that has several classes.
+the project focused on pokemon game-agent who needs to catch the pokemons after they popped up on the edges of the graph in the shortest time as can. that graph built on data stracture of weighted directional graph. that project has several classes.

 NodeData-who represents node in a graph as inner class of WGraph who has a field of adjacency list in a form of hashMap of nodes and keys